-Amber Alert issued after non-verbal 9-year-old abducted outside Florida Home Depot
+Amber Alert is canceled in Florida after 9-year-old boy with autism is found dead

-Florida has issued an Amber Alert for a 9-year-old boy with autism whom police say was abducted from a Home Depot parking lot in Miami.
+Alejandro Ripley was abducted outside of a Home Depot in Miami on Thursday night.

+"We are very sad to report that the child was found deceased," the Florida Department of Law Enforcement tweeted Friday morning, without providing further details.

-One of the store’s employees told WSVN that Alejandro Ripley was snatched Thursday night after two unknown men rammed their vehicle into his mother’s car.
+One of the Home Depot's employees had told WSVN that Ripley was abducted after two unknown men rammed their vehicle into his mother’s car.

 “I saw the police, so I tried to ask somebody, and they told me they kidnapped a kid,” the employee said.
 “They took objects from the mother, and it’s really impressive how you see these things happen in Miami because you don’t expect somebody to get kidnapped here in Miami, so it’s very frustrating to think that happens here.”